NCRP

 Ansari

-is the Radiological Assessment Team Lead at the Centers for Disease Control and Prevention (CDC) serving as subject matter expert in CDC’s radiation emergency preparedness and response activities.
+is Director of the Center for Science and Technology in the U.S. Environmental Protection Agency (EPA) Office of Radiation and Indoor Air/Radiation Protection Division.
+Prior to joining EPA, he was the Radiological Assessment Team Lead at the U.S. Centers for Disease Control and Prevention.
 He received his BS and PhD degrees in radiation biophysics from the University of Kansas, starting his career as a radiation biologist, and did his postdoctoral research in radiation-induced mutagenesis at Oak Ridge and Los Alamos National Laboratories.
-He was a senior scientist with the radiological consulting firm of Auxier & Associates before joining CDC in 2002.
-He has led the development of key national guidance documents including guides for population monitoring and operation of public shelters after radiation emergencies and a number of training products for public health professionals.
-He is a past president of the Health Physics Society, adjunct associate professor of nuclear and radiological engineering at Georgia Institute of Technology, member of Georgia East Metro Medical Reserve Corps and Gwinnett County Community Emergency Response Team, and provides consultancy to the International Atomic Energy Agency.
-Since 2014, he has served as member of the U.S. delegation to the United Nations Scientific Committee on the Effects of Atomic Radiation.
+He has led the development of key national guidance documents including guides for population monitoring and operation of public shelters after radiation emergencies and developed numerous training products for public health professionals.
+Dr. Ansari is President of the American Academy of Health Physics, a fellow and president emeritus of the U.S. Health Physics Society, and an adjunct associate professor of nuclear and radiological engineering at Georgia Institute of Technology.
+He has served as member of the U.S. delegation to the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) since the 61st session in 2014 and as alternative representative since the 63rd session in 2016.
 He is the author of Radiation Threats and Your Safety: A Guide to Preparation and Response for Professionals and Community, a book specifically directed at audiences without radiation protection expertise.

 armin ansari